LgLinus/StrategyGame/README.md

 Warning

-Code is very messy for the moment
+Code messy at the moment, working on it

 You will need AndEngine installed in order to run the application, make sure you link the library files!

-ABOUT

 TODO

-Fix bugs, see the list of bugs below
-Fix battle map
-Create missions
-Create a tutorial
+- Create tutorial

-BUGLIST
+- Fix bugs
+- Fix so buildings can't be built on top of eachother